suryaavala/18s1-9417/submission/code/MNIST_data/README.txt

-Unzip the data file here
+Copy the data files from `googledrive/data/<mnist/emnist>` here depending on what you are planning to run.